santacml/santacml.github.io/projects/research.md

 We have just published our first research paper, available [here](https://ieeexplore.ieee.org/document/8556657) and the code is on Github!
 I am beyond excited that we were able to present our work at NAECON.

 Since then, a LOT of work has been done to expand on that paper.
-I hope to publish a full journal article soon1
+I hope to publish a full journal article soon!